AbdSaleh97/my-notes/Reading.md

 In a nutshell, this article is a great guide to understanding recursion in Python.
 It breaks down how it works and gives you practical examples to wrap your head around this fundamental concept in programming.

+## Fixtures
+Fixtures in pytest are like handy tools that help set up resources needed for your tests.
+They can be used to create and provide data or objects that your tests rely on.
+For example, if your test needs a specific file or database connection, you can define a fixture to set these up.
+Fixtures are defined using special functions decorated with `@pytest.fixture`.
+You can control when fixtures run, like once per test or once per test module.

+## Code Coverage
+Code coverage is a way to measure how much of your code is being tested by your test cases.
+It helps you understand which parts of your code are being exercised by your tests and which parts are not.
+With `pytest-cov`, a package for pytest, you can generate a coverage report that shows which lines or branches of your code are being executed during testing.
+This report can guide you to write more comprehensive tests, ensuring that more of your code is validated and reducing the chance of undiscovered bugs.

+---

+## Classes and Objects
+In Python, classes are like blueprints for creating objects.
+An object is an instance of a class that bundles together data (variables) and behavior (functions).
+When you define a class, you define how objects of that class will behave and what data they will hold.

+- **Object Creation**: To create an object from a class, you use the class name followed by parentheses.
+This is called instantiation.

+- **Accessing Object Variables**: You can access the data stored in an object's variables using dot notation (`object.variable_name`).

+- **Accessing Object Functions (Methods)**: Objects can also contain functions, known as methods.
+You can call these methods using dot notation (`object.method_name()`).

+- **The `__init__` Method**: The `__init__` method is a special method in Python classes that gets called when you create a new object.
+It initializes the object's state by setting initial values for its attributes.